 The Holocaust and comics

 The Holocaust, an unprecedented event in history, holds a special place in contemporary memory.
 An event is something that historians analyze, the media cover and authors write about.
 The genocide of Europe’s Jews is no exception.
-Comic-book authors cautiously felt their way through the Holocaust, at times making mistakes, at others brilliantly succeeding.
+Comic-book authors cautiously felt their way through the Holocaust, sometimes making mistakes, others brilliantly succeeding.

 The Holocaust and Comics invites you on a historical and artistic journey, focusing on their visual sources, relevance, reach and limits.

-It made perfect sense for the Shoah Memorial to organize an exhibition on this popular art form in all its diversity, from comics to Franco-Belgian comic books, graphic novels and mangas.
+It made perfect sense for the Shoah Memorial to organize an exhibition on this popular art form in all its diversity, from comics to Franco-Belgian comic books, graphic novels and manga.

 DISCOVER